 Officials In California Tally Losses, Release Missing Persons List

 Officials are still tallying losses and combating both growing and receding fires as several large blazes rage across California.
-Meanwhile, a list of missing persons in Butte County is now seven pages long, totally some 300 names.
+Meanwhile, a list of missing persons in Butte County is now seven pages long, totaling some 300 names.

 At least 56 people have died in the Camp Fire — the deadliest wildfire in state history and among its most destructive.
 The fire has torn through the northern town of Paradise, laying waste to some 138,000 acres (215 square miles)